VladimirK2/kzm-tools/tafcj-doc.md

 See also: [move](#move), [print](#print)

-### Labels
+### Labels - example

-Labels start with a colon.

-    # next line is a label
-    :START

 Labels are case-sensitive.
-They can be addressed via a macro (but can't contain a macro themselves):
+They can be addressed via a variable (but can't contain a variable in their names):

     read
         F.SPF